jameshay218/virosolver/README.md

 From this, we can see the substantial amount of variation in measurements on each day post infection, but also that there is still some information in the Ct values.
-Note also that under this model, individuals become truly undetectable (ie. fully recovered) under some daily Bernoulli process.
+Note also that under this model, individuals become truly undetectable (ie. fully recovered) following some daily Bernoulli process.
 Those who remain detectable for a long time demonstrate a “narrowing” of observed Ct values, where the variation about the mode decreases.
 This model captures the observation that few individuals remain detectable for a long time, but for those who do, they do not necessarily have Ct values that tend towards the limit of detection.

 ``` r
 sim_cts <- simulate_viral_loads_example(test_ages, pars,N=200)